My Covid oxygen tent is causing a stir

 My son looks at me.

-As Head of Ironing, Mother feels empowered to offer her insight.
+As Head of Ironing, Mother feels she has the status to offer her insight.

 ‘His father couldn’t take things seriously for long either.
 Underneath it all, I think it’s a psychological problem.
 It’s safer playing the clown.
 It’s a defensive mechanism.’

-My wife is digesting Mother’s point, more diligently than I might want.
-I’m trying to think of something funny to say which will move the conversation on, when I realise this would simply prove my Mother’s point.
+I worry my wife is spending so much time absorbing Mother’s point so I try to think of something funny to say which will move the conversation on but this would simply prove my Mother’s point.
 With a Mother like this, who needs a psychoanalyst?

 ‘Can I stay in the oxygen tent tonight?’ asks my son.

-‘I think your father deserves it more?’ says my wife.
+‘I think your father deserves it more, don’t you?’ says my wife.

 ‘Because it will soundproof the rest of us from his snoring.’